 There are 14 fruits and vegetables that start with E, and we will look at all of them below.
 All of these fruits and vegetables are plant-based and super good for you!

-For this page we’ll look at the complete list of fruits of vegetables that start with E below!
+For this page, we’ll look at the complete list of fruits and vegetables that start with E below!

 Endive is a leafy green vegetable with a slightly bitter taste.
 It originated in Belgium and you see it a lot in salads.
 Interestingly enough, it’s grown under the soil in dark rooms like mushrooms, in order to preserve its flavor.

 - High in several antioxidants including quercetin, myricetin and kaempferol.
 (All of which I don’t know how to pronounce)

 - Rich in Vitamin K. Half a cup gives 72% of your vitamin K needs.